 To find the optimal nonprofit payroll software, we evaluated 12 solutions and narrowed the list down to our top five recommendations.

-- QuickBooks Payroll: Best for QuickBooks for accounting users
+- QuickBooks Payroll: Best for QuickBooks accounting users

-- Patriot Payroll: Best for small nonprofits needing a simple payroll solution
+- Patriot Payroll: Best payroll services for small nonprofits needing simple pay processing tools

-If you need more information before choosing a provider, check out our easy guide to understanding payroll for nonprofits, where we walk you through everything nonprofit, from unemployment taxes to labor laws.
+If you need more information before choosing a provider, check out our guide to understanding payroll for nonprofits, where we walk you through everything from unemployment taxes to labor laws.